caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 (for purposes of this workshop)

-- A unique identifier as a "key"
+- A unique identifier or "key"
 - A name
-- A URL where it was found
+- A URL if taken from the web
 - A list of ingredients and measures (CSV data)
 - A description of the preparation process (free format text)

 # Getting started, strategy.

-1. Mockup using HTML
+1. Mock up using HTML
 2. Defining some behaviors
 3. Setting up our web service
 4. Wire up and improve

+NOTE: feed free to enhance the display via CSS in [htdocs/css/styles.css](htdocs/css/styles.css)

-# Mockup, what does our metadata look like?
+# Mock up, what does our metadata look like?

 name
 : A line of text.
 Held by an`input` element